General Message Passing

 At the Axelar network

-1. Axelar network confirms the call and converts the paid gas from the source chain’s native token into the destination chain’s native token.
+1. The Axelar network confirms the call and utilizes funds from the source chain’s native token reserves to cover the gas costs on both the Axelar blockchain and the destination chain.

 At the destination chain